 Soundscapes is managed by a board of 13 volunteer community leaders, with 21 employees, interns, and contractors.
 It is fourth oldest - the first in Virginia - of more than 120 organizations in the U.S. that participate in a global movement using music as a dynamic tool to reshape the lives of needy children.

 Scientific assessments reveal that Soundscapes students, over time, adopt positive social behaviors - good self-esteem, concentration, teamwork, improved time management - with better attendance and a major drop in disciplinary actions.
 As they advance, they demonstrate civic leadership skills, improved test scores, and confidence of success in multiple endeavors.

 All programs and instruments are free.
-Soundscapes relies on corporations, foundations, and individuals for 85% of its $535.000 annual operating budget.
+Soundscapes relies on corporations, foundations, and individuals for its annual operating budget.
 Soundscapes is a state Neighborhood Assistance Organization(NAP) certified by the Virginia Department of Education.

 The Benefits of Music Study

 We continue to learn about the benefits of music study and performance beyond its recognized cultural contribution to society.
 Soundscapes stands behind the knowledge that a child who participates in music obtains significant neurological benefits.
 Below is a link to an article that supports music study.